Mark-Phillipson/BlazorCRUD_UIGenerator/README.md

 Only tested with:
 * Blazor Server (Not Blazor Client)
 * SQL Server Database
-* .NET 6/7
+* .NET 6/7/8
 * General datatypes like int, long (bigint), bool (bit), DateTime, string (nvarchar) and decimal.
-* Now works in a MVC application that uses Blazor project as well.
+* Now works in an MVC application that uses Blazor project as well.